nifey/nifey.github.io/content/post/publish_to_pypi.md

 Before pushing to PyPI we have to package the project with **setuptools**.
 To do that, we will add a **setup.py** file and some additional files.

--   Pick a package name

-    Pick a name for your project that is not already used by some other package on PyPI.
+-   Pick a package name that is not already used by some other package on PyPI.
     You can search for existing packages [here](https://pypi.org/search/).
     Don't wait till you make your project perfect to publish your package, because, since Python uses a linear namespace, your project name might get taken.
     Moreover, [Name squatting](https://www.reddit.com/r/rust/comments/86yr2x/python%5Fpep%5Fregarding%5Fpackage%5Fnames%5Fabandoned/) seems to be an issue on PyPI (and on Crates.io).
     If your project's basic functionality is working, go ahead and publish.
     You can always add more functionality in later releases.
 -   Add a [LICENSE](https://choosealicense.com/) file
 -   Add a README.md or README.rst file
--   Add a MANIFEST.in file
+-   Add a MANIFEST.in file.
     The MANIFEST.in file is used to specify what files (other than source code and README file) to include or exclude from the package.
 We will include the LICENSE in the package by including it in the MANIFEST.in file.
     ```nil
       include LICENSE
     ```
--   Add setup.py file
+-   Add setup.py file.
     setup.py contains information about the package, its dependecies and more.
     The _setup()_ function takes these information as paramters.
     A template setup.py file is shown below.
     It uses the contents of README.md as the _long\_description_ and the contents of requirements.txt file as _install\_requires_ (i.e. dependencies).
     ```python
       from setuptools import setup, find_packages